kyverno/website/content/en/docs/Writing policies/validate.md

 list: request.object.spec.containers
 ```

-When a `foreach` is processed, the Kyverno engine will expand fetch the list of elements specified by `list`.
+When a `foreach` is processed, the Kyverno engine will evaluate `list` as a JMESPath expression to retrieve zero or more sub-elements for further processing.

 A variable `element` is added to the processing context on each interation.
 This allows referencing data in the element using `element.<name>` where name is the attribute name.
 For example, using the list `request.object.spec.containers` when the `request.object` is a Pod allows referencing the container image as `element.name` withing a `foreach`.